 Only regular full-time employees are eligible for paid funeral leave.
-You are entitled to take up to three workdays (or up to one 48-hour shift) with pay to attend the funeral and take care of personal matters related to the death of a member of your immediate family.
+You are entitled to take up to three workdays for administrative employees regularly scheduled to work 40-hour work weeks (or up to one 48-hour shift for fire protection employees) with pay to attend the funeral and take care of personal matters related to the death of a member of your immediate family.
 Your immediate family is defined as a parent, a grandparent, spouse, spouse's parent, child, spouse's child, brother, or sister.

-In addition, up to one day (or 24 hours if the funeral occurs during a work shift) of paid funeral leave will be granted in the case of the death of your spouse's grandparent or sibling, or any member of your extended family living in your home.
+In addition, up to one day (or 24 hours if the funeral occurs during a fire protection employee's work shift) of paid funeral leave will be granted in the case of the death of your spouse's grandparent or sibling, or any member of your extended family living in your home.

-Paid time under this policy is given over and above any time allowed and earned under our Paid Time off Leave policy, and you may take as much of your Paid time off as you need in addition to the above paid time off in order to attend to funeral-related matters.
+Paid time under this policy is given over and above any time allowed and earned under our Paid Time off Leave policy, and you may take as much of your Paid time off as you need in addition to the above paid time off in order to attend to funeral-related matters, subject to regular practice for scheduling use of PTO.